Blog

 Tips, updates, and creative ideas for using Quick Pick tools

-Decision fatigue is real, backed by research, and quietly draining your energy every day.
-Learn what it is, why it happens, and how embracing randomness can give your brain a break.
+Decision fatigue is real, backed by research, and quietly draining your energy.
+Here's how embracing randomness can give your brain a break.

 psychologydecision-makingtipscoin-flip